flatiron/blacksmith/README.md

   Convention: Page names are always singular, but their content folder will always be plural.
 ```

 The content for an individual page may also be a directory where supporting files (such as images can be placed).
-For example if we wanted to create a post with images the directory structure would be:
+For example if we wanted to create a post with images, the directory structure would be:

 ```
 /site-name